qub Protocol Specification

 2.1 ComposeQub (Creator In-Memory State)

 Not serialised to CBOR.
-Not stored on Arweave.
+Not written to permanent storage.
 Local to the creator app.

 ComposeQub {